Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 Crossroads Trading Co.

-135 N. 7th Street
+135 N. 7th Street, Williamsburg

-Speaking of quality, Crossroads Trading Co. is another great option for finding more modern and high-end, second hand clothing.
+Speaking of quality, Crossroads Trading Co. is another great option for finding more modern and high-end, second-hand clothing.

 The prices here can range from moderate to expensive.
 Usually the more expensive clothing is hung up on the wall with a big price tag on it—so you can’t miss it and these are typically designer or higher-end labels.